Talking to your child about the dangers of drugs

-Many children and young people are unclear about the possible consequences for them in later life.
+Many children and young people are unclear about the possible consequences in later life.
 If your child commits an offence, this will be recorded by the police.
 As a result, the young person could be prevented from taking up certain jobs or from visiting other countries.

 For a first offence your child may receive a warning or a caution.
-If they are between 10 and 17 years old and commit further offences, including selling or smuggling drugs, they could be dealt with by a Youth Court.
+If they are between ten and 17 years old and commit further offences, including selling or smuggling drugs, they could be dealt with by a Youth Court.

-As a parent you risk breaking the law simply by turning a blind eye.
+As a parent you risk breaking the law by turning a blind eye.
 If you know that your child is sharing illegal drugs with a friend in your home and you do nothing to stop it, you may be committing an offence.

 If you allow the smoking of cannabis, or the use of any other illegal drug in your home, this is also an offence and you could lose your job as a result.

 If you take drugs from your child, you must either destroy them or hand them to the police as soon as possible.
 By having the drugs in your possession you may be committing an offence, even if you have no intention of using them.

 In order to keep track of where your child is, you should ask questions like: